utdata/rwdir/docs/03-import.md

 ## $ Weeks.on.Chart         <dbl> 4, 5, 6, 7, 8, 9, 10, 11, 1, 2, 3, 4, 5, 6, 1, …
 ```

-Here you get the RConsole printout, plus the glimpse shows there are 300,000+ rows and 10 columns in our data.
+Here you get the RConsole printout (hidden here for clarity), plus the glimpse shows there are 300,000+ rows and 10 columns in our data.
 Each column is then listed out with its data type and the first several values in that column.

 ### About the pipe %>%

 We need to break down this code a little: `hot100 %>% glimpse()`.

-We are starting with the data frame `hot100`, but then we follow it with ` %>% `, which is called a pipe.
+We are starting with the tibble `hot100`, but then we follow it with ` %>% `, which is called a pipe.
 It is a tidyverse tool that allows us to take the **results** of an object or function and pass them into another function.
 Think of it like a sentence that says **"AND THEN" the next thing**.

 It might look like there are no arguments inside `glimpse()`, but what we are actually doing is passing the `hot100` tibble into it.

+You can't start a new line with a pipe.
+If you are breaking into multiple lines, but the ` %>% ` at the end.

 > IMPORTANT: There is a keyboard command for the pipe ` %>% `: **Cmd+Shift+m**.
 Learn that one.